 #3 Development Becomes Slower and Slower

 Development never has a constant speed.
 The speed depends on the complexity and team velocity.
-If you see that your team is struggling to deliver a new functionality or it takes them a long time to do that is a clear sign of project failure.
+If you see that your team is struggling to deliver a new functionality or that it can’t be completed within the time frame, you have a clear sign of project failure.

-To have a successful project, you must meet the following criteria:
+To increase the success rate, you must meet the following criteria:

 - The development process requirements and expectations were clearly described and accepted by the entire team